-- 1. Turn off the unit's manual gas valve.
+- Turn off the unit's manual gas valve.
 With a Torx 15 screwdriver, open the inlet gas supply pressure test port by turning its screw 1 full turn counterclockwise.
 Attach a manometer to the pressure test port.
 Turn on gas to the appliance.
 Static manometer reading should be ideally 7" w.c., for natural gas and 11" w.c. for propane.
 Minimum and maximum static pressure must be between 4" and 14" w.c.
 Monitor pressure throughout the commissioning procedure.
-Pressure may droop up to 1" at high fire. - 2.
-Allow the unit to ignite / run against a large load.
-To maintain high fire, press the flame icon, then press and hold the Wrench icon for two seconds.
-Then while holding the Wrench icon press the Plus + button twice.
-"H" will show in the service display as the unit enters high fire.
+Pressure may droop up to 1" at high fire.

 NOTE: Allow the unit to operate at high fire for 3 minutes to stabilize.
 (The unit operates in manual mode for 10 minutes then switches back to the normal operating mode.
-To extend manual mode operation, press the Wrench and Plus + together twice while the unit is operating in manual mode to reset the timer for 10 more minutes.)
-Do not take measurements if the Service display shows an "h".
+To extend manual mode operation, press the Wrench \checkmark^{L} and Plus + together twice while the unit is operating in manual mode to reset the timer for 10 more minutes.)
+Do not take measurements if the \checkmark^{L} Service display shows an "h".

 - 3. Clock the natural gas meter to confirm full maximum rating plate input.
-With a combustion analyzer probe in the flue gas test port, check the measured results against Table 10 High Fire.
+With a combustion analyzer probe in the flue gas test port, check the measured results against Table 11- High Fire.
 If the results are outside the permitted range, check the inlet pressure, and confirm that the correct orifice and venturi are installed.
-High Fire CO2 is set by the orifice installed and is not field adjustable.
-For areas of lower calorific value natural gas, install the alternative orifice listed in Table 9. - 4.
-Switch the unit to low fire by pressing the Wrench button and Minus buttons at the same time.
+High Fire CO_2 is set by the orifice installed and is not field adjustable.
+For areas of lower calorific value natural gas, install the alternative orifice listed in Table 10. - Switch the unit to low fire by pressing the ✓ Wrench button and Minus = buttons at the same time.
 The unit will drop to low fire.
 "L" will show on the service display.
-Compare the readings with Table 10 Low Fire.
+Compare the readings with Table 11 Low Fire.
 If adjustment is necessary, remove the low fire adjustment cap to reveal a Torx head screw.
 Make minimal adjustments, typically less than 1/8th of a turn at a time.
 Turn the screw clockwise to increase CO2 and counter-clockwise to reduce CO2.
 If the target cannot be met, even after a full turn, contact the factory.
-When finished, replace the low fire cap, and leave the manual mode by pressing + AND simultaneously. - 5.
+When finished, replace the low fire cap, and leave the manual mode by pressing Plus + AND Minus simultaneously. - 5.
 Switch off the unit by pressing the space above the dot for two seconds.
 Turn off the gas at the unit's manual gas valve.
 Remove the flue gas analyzer from the test port and reinstall the test port cap.
 Remove the gas pressure manometer from the gas valve and fully close the test port.
-Turn on the gas at the gas shut off valve.
+Turn on the gas at the appliance's gas shut off valve.
 Ensure that there are no gas leaks and reinstall the front cover.
 Turn on the unit by pressing the space above the dot for two seconds.